johnnylee/ablog/README.md

 	PrevFile *AFile
 	NextFile *AFile

-	// The content rendered from the markdownfile.
+	// The content rendered from the markdown file.
 	Content template.HTML

 	// Meta-data from the markdown file below.